erobwen/reactive-flow/README.md

 ![Logotype](/src/document/flow.PNG?raw=true "Flow Logotype")

 * State of the art reactive technologies, with several technical advantages over frameworks such as VueX and React.
-* Very little boilerplate code.
+* Very simple, easy to use and very little boilerplate code.
 * A very flexible component model.
 No arbitrary rules about what code can change what state.
-Components are javascript objects, and changing their javascript properties is the same as changing their Flow properties.
+Components are javascript objects (ES6 Proxies really), and changing their javascript properties is the same as changing their Flow properties.
 * Property inheritance for making it simple to pass down properties in the component hierarchy.
 * Integrated and fully automated state handling (equivalent to MobX / causalityjs).
-Modify any state anywhere at any time with consistent updates.
+Modify any state anywhere at any time.
-* Minimal updates of DOM
+* Consistent and minimal updates of stte and DOM
-* No dependency on template litterals, jsx or CSS, just plain Javascript with direct DOM manipulation!
+* No dependency on template litterals, jsx, Typescript or CSS, just plain Javascript with direct DOM manipulation!
-* Powerful bottom up rendering.
-Render a child before a parent is rendered to take measures for fine layout.
+* Bottom up rendering capabilities: Finalize and render a child before a parent is rendered to take measures for fine layout.
 Can be used for WYSIWYG word-processing and advanced responsive UI-behaviors.
 * DOM independent component model, future potential for portability to other platforms besides Web.
-* Component key-paths, for convenient UI test automation and debugging.
+* Component key-paths, for convenient programmatic manipulation of components, UI test automation and debugging.
 * Based on causalityjs (similar to MobX).
-* Probably very lightweight?
-(I haven´t tried ot minimize it yet).
-In full text it is only around 10kb for Flow (250 lines of code) and an additional 50kb for causality.
+* Lightweight < 100 kb.
+* Open source

 # Running the demo